egad13/FRjs/.jsdoc/tutorials/geneselect.md

 The following events will cause a GeneSelect to populate or repopulate itself:

-- It gets attached to the document. *(ie when being created in HTML, or appended with a script)*
+- It gets attached to the document. *(when being created in HTML, or appended with a script)*
-- Its already attached to the document and the `slot` attribute changes.
+- Its attached to the document and the `slot` attribute changes.
-- Its already attached to the document and the `breed` attribute changes to indicate a BreedSelect which is already attached to the document.
+- Its attached to the document and the `breed` attribute changes to indicate a BreedSelect which is attached to the document.
-- Its already attached to the document and the `breed-name` attribute changes, provided there's no linked BreedSelect available to draw from.
+- Its attached to the document and the `breed-name` attribute changes, provided there's no *linked* BreedSelect which is attached to the document.
-- Its already attached to the document and its linked BreedSelect, which is already attached to the document, fires a `change` event.
+- Its attached to the document and its linked BreedSelect, which is attached to the document, fires a `change` event.
-- Its already attached to the document and its linked BreedSelect, which was not yet attached to the document, *gets* attached to the document.
+- Its attached to the document and its linked BreedSelect, which was not yet attached to the document, *gets* attached to the document.

 In short, if something about it changes while it's on the page, it will generate new options.